keylime/keylime/docs/design/security.rst

 ----

+**Footnotes:**

-.. [#] *Attesting environments*, *claims*, and *evidence* are the terms preferred by the IETF's Remote Attestation Procedures (RATS) working group in their architecture specification, `RFC 9334`_.
+..
+[1] *Attesting environments*, *claims*, and *evidence* are the terms preferred by the IETF's Remote Attestation Procedures (RATS) working group in their architecture specification, `RFC 9334`_.
 Although they do not explicitly divide attesting environments into a *measuring environment* and *certifying environment* as we do here, separating claims collection and certification of claims into separate components is contemplated in section 3.1.

-.. [#] It is common for a verification policy to perform verification of evidence against a separate set of *reference values* or *reference measurements*.
+..
+[2] It is common for a verification policy to perform verification of evidence against a separate set of *reference values* or *reference measurements*.
 For the purposes of this page, we consider that any reference values are part of the verification policy itself, as the distinction should not impact security analysis.

-.. [#] This type of rule-based adversary is first described by Danny Dolev and Andrew Yao in their 1983 paper, `"On the security of public key protocols"`_.
+..
+[3] This type of rule-based adversary is first described by Danny Dolev and Andrew Yao in their 1983 paper, `"On the security of public key protocols"`_.

 .. _RFC 9334: https://datatracker.ietf.org/doc/html/rfc9334